Xuedinan/MessageBox/README.md

 ## Project Overview

-This is a "email" program called "MessageBox" with Review and Write on the local database, user can leave message to a selected accounts in the program and save the message in the program database.
+This is an "email" program called "MessageBox" with Review and Write on the local database, user can leave message to a selected accounts in the program and save the message in the program database.

 When the user login back into the program, the user can review the historical message that is received from other users.